Bad eyesight, but great sense of smell

 The Pangolin’s Unique Scales

 The pangolin’s scales are their most noteworthy feature and one of the reasons they are highly trafficked.
 These formations are actually formed by clumps of hair made of keratin, which is the same substance found in human fingernails.
 These clumps are soft on newborns, but quickly begin to harden into strong scales as they mature.
-They form into durable armor that acts as a defense mechanism when the animal curls into a tight ball when faced with an imminent threat.
+They form durable armor that acts as a defense mechanism when the animal curls into a tight ball when faced with an imminent threat.

-Pangolins are generally shy and solitary, preferring to live alone or in pairings.
+Pangolins are generally shy and solitary, preferring to live alone or in pairs.
 They are primarily nocturnal, with the exception of one species, and may seek food in trees or along the ground.
 Their body and armored scales allow them to employ a defensive ball posture, much like an armadillo, when facing predators.
 They also have scent-secreting glands that allow them to propel a noxious spray as a deterrent against threats.

-Some species are arboreal, so they spend most of their time sleeping, hunting and living in trees.
+Some species are arboreal, so they spend most of their time sleeping, hunting, and living in trees.
 Their sharp claws and large, flexible tail allow them to keep a grip on vertical surfaces while using their front claws to break into insect nests.
 Other species are primarily terrestrial, which means they stick to the ground and typically dwell in burrows.
-All species are able to navigate water with some skill, although they are not known to frequent aquatic environments.
+All species are able to navigate the water with some skill, although they are not known to frequent aquatic environments.

 Much like anteaters, pangolins are exclusive insectivores that typically seek prey that dwells in hives or large nests.
 What they lack in acuity of vision, they make up for with an extremely strong sense of smell.
 Their keen nostrils help them seek out prey and pinpoint their location beneath soil or under tree bark.